01 of 10

 03 of 10

-I don't know that I have been this excited about a counter surface color in ages.
-The mustard yellow viens give a subtle burst of color throughout the slab.
-The fabulous quality about this color, is that the pattern repeats on a large scale, so the slab is not as busy.
+The mustard yellow veins give a subtle burst of color throughout the slab.
+The pattern repeats on a large scale, so the slab is not as busy.

 Silestone has formulated a handful of colors that have the larger repeat to attract even more consumers to the quartz arena, who may not have been crazy about colors with more uniform veins.Continue to 4 of 10 below.